-Skylaire Alfvegren began her professional writing career as a teenager with a column of Fortean exploration for a nationally distributed magazine.
+Skylaire Alfvegren is awesome.
+She began her professional writing career as a teenager with a column of Fortean exploration for a nationally distributed magazine.
 “File O’ the Damned” investigated cryptozoology, voodoo, UFO, paranormal and other, lesser known phenomena.
 From there, she acted as assistant editor for Ben is Dead Magazine and began writing for LA Weekly.
 Not yet of legal drinking age, she was hired as a consultant on Strange Universe, the Fox Network's nationally syndicated “paranormal news program.”
 She was staff film critic for the multimillion dollar, ahead-of-its-time Gen Y web magazine, iFuse.com, and later, E!
 Online before being sought out as a researcher for SyFy Channel as well as a consultant and producer for various production companies specializing in ufological and paranormal programs.

 In the intervening years, her work has appeared in publications as diverse as The Believer, Fortean Times, and Hustler, as well as many other publications, books and websites, and has been translated into 23 languages.